Vortx-AI/synthetic-satellite/docs/whitepapers/privacy-security.md

 ## Abstract

-This whitepaper presents a revolutionary approach to privacy and security in AGI systems, introducing breakthrough implementations of zero-knowledge proofs and homomorphic encryption.
-Our framework establishes new standards in secure distributed computing, enabling unprecedented privacy guarantees while maintaining system performance.
-The described methodologies have received recognition from leading security organizations and have been adopted by major technology companies.
+This whitepaper presents a revolutionary approach to privacy and security in AGI systems, introducing breakthrough implementations of zero-knowledge proofs, homomorphic encryption, and token-based security incentives.
+Our framework establishes new standards in secure distributed computing, enabling unprecedented privacy guarantees while maintaining system performance through the $VORTX token ecosystem.

 ## Executive Summary